 I've heard this from locals AND expats: Filipinos are very patient and very tolerant, but do NOT push them too far.
 It's very hard, but once you get them to THAT point, their personal sense of pride and/or honor may come into play, and if you start fighting, they may not stop until they've finished the job.

-If you are a man and you end up in a relationship here, buckle your seat belt.
+If you end up in a relationship here, buckle your seat belt.
 Perhaps it's the Spanish blood, but relationships here can be passionate.
 Fiery...and with loads of jealousy and drama.
 Drama seems to be a form of entertainment here, and as a local explained to me, maybe it comes from the close-knit family dynamic.

-In fact, I know a lot of expats who have escaped their own countries to come HERE (the US DEFINITELY included) - a place where life is good; no cold winters, everything is affordable, and regulations are more relaxed.
-When you also factor in how close Filipinas are with their families, you realize being on the other side of the world from them is the LAST thing they want to do.
+Yes, it is largely untrue.
+In fact, I know a lot of expats who have escaped their own countries to come live in the Philippines - a place where life is good; no cold winters, everything is affordable, and regulations are more relaxed.
+Again, when you realize how close-knit the Filipino family is, you realize being on the other side of the world is probably the LAST thing a Filipina want to do.

 I have spent an entire year exploring and living in this beautiful country.
-I have done my best to try and learn 3 distinct dialects (3 of over a HUNDRED).
+I became a student of Philippine culture, and I have tried to learn not just the Filipino language, but Cebuano, and 3 other dialects as well.
 On multiple occasions I have actually even ENJOYED balut (fertilized duck egg).
 I found "my voice" while exploring countless videoke bars in the provinces...I have been known to sing "Pusong Bato" and "My Way" (Filipino karaoke classics) when I get the chance.
 I slept in a candle-lit nipa hut in the lush green mountains of Luzon.
 I swam with giant sea turtles off of Apo Island.